DA0-DA0/governance/README.md

 # Credits

-In order of beginning work on this governance model, listed with important contributions:
+Listed in order of the time each contributor began work on this model:

 - elsehow
 - meow